gohugoio/hugoDocs/content/en/host-and-deploy/host-on-vercel/index.md

   #------------------------------------------------------------------------------
   # @file
-  # Builds a Hugo site hosted on Vercel.
+  # Builds a Hugo project hosted on Vercel.
   #------------------------------------------------------------------------------

   # Exit on error, undefined variables, or pipe failures